Static vs. dynamic content

 Learn about the differences between static and dynamic content.

 Static and dynamic content are the two types of content you can use to build your site.
-Static content refers to content that must be manually updated and isn’t connected to the Webflow CMS, while dynamic content refers to content that changes and is connected to the CMS.
+Static content refers to content that must be manually updated on an individual element, while dynamic content refers to content that is connected to a data source — such as the CMS, the current page, or the current locale — and updates automatically based on context.

 Static content